Human rights & employee relations

 Our Code of Conduct, in which we have embedded our values and policies, serves as an ethical compass to guide us in how we treat one another within the Group.
 In the Code, we clearly and expressly reject all forms of forced labor or child labor, respect the right of our employees to join or not to join a union/employee representation of their choice, and recognize and respect the right to collectively bargain in accordance with applicable law.

-Our Supplier Code of Conduct obligates our suppliers to respect the same ethical values and goals as ourselves, and to enforce them in their own supply chains.
-Together, our two codes of conduct constitute our policy with regard to respecting human rights.
-We have thus refrained from formulating a separate human rights policy.
+In addition, our Supplier Code of Conduct obligates our suppliers to respect the same ethical values and goals as ourselves, and to enforce them in their own supply chains.

 Human rights as a component of employee relations